-While My Guitar Gently Weeps was played in the most recent Phish show.
+While My Guitar Gently Weeps has not been seen in 15 Phish shows.

 Music/Lyrics: George Harrison